defko/DFSidebarMenu/README.md

 =============

 Good looking sidebar menu :)
+Support ios6< and iPhone

 It is actually a beta version.
-I want to change few things in a future (for example this datasource thing :/) and add some new features to it.
+I want to change few things in a future (for example this datasource thing :/, support iPad too) and add some new features to it.

 ![alt text](/DFSidebarMenu/DFSidebarMenu/Resources/Images/example1.png)
 ![alt text](/DFSidebarMenu/DFSidebarMenu/Resources/Images/example2.png)